InnoDB Plugin Notes:

 Valgrind warnings for CHECKSUM

-were corrected.
+TABLE were corrected.

 (Bug#49465)

-Specifying an index algorithm (such as BTREE
+Specifying an index algorithm (such as BTREE)

-for SPATIAL
+for SPATIAL or FULLTEXT

 indexes caused a server crash.
 These index types do not support